 An Insider’s View of What Happens Inside a College Admissions Office

 I worked in the trenches of the admissions process at Kenyon College for a good four years.
-Working my way up to the position of Senior Assistant Director of Admissions, I read thousands of applications, interviewed hundreds of students, and sat in on four entire applications cycles of decision-making committees.
-When I sat down during “reading season” to evaluate the hundreds of applications that came be-fore my desk, I considered multiple factors.
+Working my way through to the position of Senior Assistant Director of Admissions, I read thousands of applications, interviewed hundreds of students, and sat in on four entire applications cycles of decision-making committees.
+When I sat down during “reading season” to evaluate the hundreds of applications that came before my desk, I considered multiple factors.

 Here is a breakdown of how the different parts of the application play a role in the decision-making process:

 Any admissions officer will tell you that the most important part of the application review process is the high school transcript.
 This includes grades and the rigor of the classes that you took.
 The transcript will also reflect any trends in your high school career (for instance, it is always positive if your grades improved each year).
 The transcript is always reviewed in the context of your high school.
 Did your high school not offer AP classes?
 That’s totally okay and colleges won’t penalize you for not taking any.
 But if your high school did offer many AP classes and you didn’t take advantage of them, then that will be a problem.

 In addition to the transcript, other things that will be considered are: